|

 Dominican Republic is contributing to their extinction.
 Grupo Jaragua,

-with support from Humane Society
+with support from

-International,
+Humane Society International,

-in coordination with the Ministry of the Environment (Secretaría de Estado de Medio Ambiente y Recursos Naturales)
+in coordination with the Ministry of

-and other institutions is implementing a campaign to educate Dominican society
+a campaign to educate Dominican Republic's society and international visitors

-and international visitors about this problem.
+about this problem.

-Learn about this problem
+Learn about this issue

 (If